macbookpros/project/README.md

 Map folder consists of all the map files.
 They can be viewed using the ARM map tool. <br />

-Results Folder consists of all the table data .<br />
+Results Folder consists of all the table data .